coopersimon/PSXEmu/README.md

 * Interrupts
 * Controllers

+* Internally: Some sort of error system. (e.g. memory addresses)

 CPU needs to be tested in depth: the testbench is written and tests can be written to!
 Don't be afraid to write tests

-DMA hierarchy needs to be sorted.
-Current plan is that it will include all other devices, and map generic memory accesses to specific functions inside those devices.
-For example, the CPU will write to memory address 0x1F801820, which will go to the DMA.
-The DMA will decode that address to mean calling the MDEC command function.

 # DONE: